 Kissane said that people who have good communication skills are valuable to an advertising agency.
 "It is hard to find good people who have practical knowledge in an area," and can also speak about that topic, he said.
-People have a hard time articulating what things mean, said Kissane, who has been in the advertising field for nine years.
-"We reach an affluent, educated audience and bring them to our advertisers," said Kissane. ogistics cracks the national top 10 Lori Ruk Staff Reporter A nationally recognized logistics society has John Carroll University ranked as having one of the best logistics programs in the nation.
-The American Society of Transportation and Logistics ranked Carroll's logistics program as ninth in the nation, according to an article recently published in the Transportation Journal by Julie J. Gentry, Benjamin J. Allen, and David B. Vellenga.
+People have a hard time articulating what things mean, said Kissane, who has been in the advertising field for nine years. ogistics cracks the national top 10 Lori Ruk Staff Reporter A nationally recognized logistics society has John Carroll University ranked as having one of the best logistics programs in the The American Society of Transportation and Logistics ranked Carroll's logistics program as ninth in the nation, according to an article recently published in the Transportation Journal by Julie J. Gentry, Benjamin J. Allen, and David B. Vellenga.
 "We're really pleased that we're in the top ten," said Paul Murphy, associate professor of logistics.
 "It lends a lot of credibility to what we've been saying about how good a program we have."
 Logistics is the study of movement, storage, inventory, and information management from the source of raw material to where a product is eventually bought.
-John Carroll was ranked along with schools such as the University of Maryland, Michigan State University, and Pennsylvania State one, two, and three, respectively.
+John Carroll was ranked along with schools such as the University of Maryland, Michigan State University, and Pennsylvania State University, which were numbered one, two, and three, respectively.

 Colleges are rated every five years.
-Carroll's Logistics program University, which were numbered was ranked ninth in the nation in the most recent time period, 1980 91, according to the article.
+Carroll's Logistics program was ranked ninth in the nation in the most recent time period, 1986 91, according to the article.
 The last time the ranking was published, which was for the time period of 1980-85, the logistics program at JCU was ranked outside of the top 25.
-According to the article, which deals with productivity of academic institutions, the university's logistics program was consistently ranked, as it was named to the top 10 in five different journals.
+According to the article, which deals with productivity of academic institutions, university's logistics program was consistently ranked, as it was named to the top 10 in five different journals.
 The article states that the most important criterion used in evaluating the institutions is its research productivity.
-The ranking is based on the quantity, and indirectly, the quality of research conducted by faculty members in a certain area of logistics, according to the ar- Terri A
+The ranking is based on the quantity, and indirectly, the quality of research conducted by faculty members in a certain area of logistics, according to the article.
+This is determined by the amount of articles published in the twelve most important academic journals.
+Other types of writings are also taken into consideration for the ratings, according to the article.